fzs1994/Flash-S3/docs/README.md

 **Object actions**

+- **Inline preview** — double-click a file, press Space, or right-click → Preview to view images, PDFs, video/audio (streamed), and text/code files (first 1 MB) without downloading; ←/→ steps through the folder.
+- **Image zoom & pan** — Fit, 100%, +/− and Ctrl+wheel (zooms toward the cursor) from 5% to 1000%; drag to pan a zoomed image, double-click to toggle fit ↔ 100%.
+Keyboard: `+`/`-`, `0` fit, `1` actual size.
+- **Explorer-style selection** — Ctrl+click to toggle, Shift+click to select a range, or drag a selection box across rows (with Ctrl/Shift to add to the selection); works in the main grid and both dual-pane panes.
 - New folder, rename, delete (multi-select), presigned share URL generation, and properties — all from a right-click context menu on the file grid, and a blank-space context menu for the current folder.
 - Copy and move objects within a bucket, across buckets, or across entirely different saved AWS accounts — folders recurse automatically, and guardrails stop you from copying a folder into itself or onto its own current location.
 - Upload whole directory trees via drag-and-drop or native folder picker, structure intact.